Professor of English Literature

 Department of English Literature

-My teaching and my research interests move across the early modern and into the Romantic periods, with a particular focus on the way in which later writers respond to, adapt and receive earlier writers.
-My current projects include research on Ben Jonson’s poetry, the writing of Dryden and Congreve, and a British Academy-funded project on the professional and creative life of the early poet ...
+My teaching and research interests move across the early modern period, through Shakespeare and into the Romantic period, with a particular focus on the way in which later writers respond to, adapt and use earlier writers.
+My current teaching includes leading seminars on Shakespeare’s Tragedies (final year) and Poetry (first year), as well as lectures across my areas of expertise.
+My ...

 I welcome enquiries from prospective graduate students across the range of my teaching and research interests.